Gavin Newsom: Abortion

 In December 2021, Newsom announced his intention to make California a "sanctuary" for abortion, which included possibly paying for procedures, travel, and lodging for out-of-state abortion seekers, if the procedure is banned in Republican-led states.
 In March 2022, he signed a bill requiring private health insurance plans in the state to fully cover abortion procedures by eliminating associated co-pays and deductibles and increasing insurance premiums.
 In February 2023, Newsom organized the Reproductive Freedom Alliance of state governors supportive of abortion and reproductive rights.
 After Walgreens announced in March 2023 that it would refuse to dispense abortion pills in the 21 states where it is illegal, Newsom tweeted, "California won't be doing business with @walgreens – or any company that cowers to the extremists and puts women's lives at risk, we're done."
-He also said that Walgreens was giving in to "right-wing bullies" and that he would determine how California can cut ties with Walgreens.
-He indicated that he wanted to cancel Walgreens' $54 million contract with the California state prison system.
+He also said that Walgreens was giving in to "right-wing bullies" and that he would determine how California could cut ties with it.
+He indicated that he wanted to cancel Walgreens's $54 million contract with the California state prison system.
 Walgreens also receives $1.5 billion for filling prescriptions for the 15 million people enrolled in the state's Medi-Cal program (California's version of Medicaid).
 Legal experts said that federal Medicaid laws do not allow health plans to disqualify providers for reasons other than fraud or contract violations, provisions that have prevented conservative states from blocking Medicaid spending to Planned Parenthood clinics.